wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    BTW, in production, there would be a background process that forwards logs to a central collection SIEM (Security Information and Event Management) system such as Splunk.
 This log centralization provides a detailed enterprise-wide history of operations that makes security forensics possible by the corporate SOC (Security Operations Center).

-   ### Flowchart
+## Flowchart

-This seems so complex (clever) that I am making a video to gradually this flow:
+This seems so complex (clever) that I am making a video to gradually (logically) reveal each component in this flow:

    <a target="_blank" href="https://github.com/hashicorp/hello-vault-go/tree/main/sample-app#docker-compose-architecture"><img alt="hello-vault-flow-1287x847.jpg" width="1287" height="847" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1667737711/hello-vault-flow-1287x847_ubbae3.jpg"></a>

    Each component illustrated in the diagram is a container running within Docker, as defined by docker compose.
 In production, they would be created using Terraform.

 1. At the left side of the diagram, the shell script <tt>run-tests.sh</tt> invokes calls to the Web App:

-   A. <tt>POST/api/payments</tt> obtains <strong>static</strong> API keys to call the payments database
+   A. <tt>POST /api/payments</tt> obtains <strong>static</strong> API keys to call the payments database

-   B. <tt>GET/api/products</tt> obtains <strong>dynamic</strong> credentials to call the products database
+   B. <tt>GET /api/products</tt> obtains <strong>dynamic</strong> credentials to call the products database

 2. To generate secrets ...

    A. The API key to a 3rd-party service (such as Twilio for mail, SMS, PayPal, etc.) is obtained using that system's web UI, then pasted in the Vault web UI.
 For our mock example, at the right side of the diagram, we manually store the API key to our Secure Server using this Vault CLI command: